bsstahl/CognitiveInheritance/Posts/exception-handling-block.md

 * Understand when and why to catch an exception

-    To Recover from the error (or attempt to)
+1. To Recover from the error (or attempt to)
-    To Add Context
+2. To Add Context
-    To Clean up (close connections, etc)
+3. To Clean up (close connections, etc)
-    To Log or Notify
+4. To Log or Notify
-    To hide the details of an exception
+5. To hide the details of an exception

 * Understand the categories of exceptions

   Business

   Technical

   Security

 * Understand what is truly an exception

-    Don't use exceptions for flow-control
+  1. Don't use exceptions for flow-control
 * Understand Exception Propagation Options

-    Automatic Propogation (bubbling)
+  1. Automatic Propagation (bubbling)
-    Catch & Rethrow (Clean, Resolve, Log)
+  2. Catch & Rethrow (Clean, Resolve, Log)
-    Catch, Wrap & Throw Wrapped
+  3. Catch, Wrap & Throw Wrapped
 * Understand Custom Exceptions and When to Use Them

-    When an appropriate exception doesn't already exist To add discreet handling
+  1. When an appropriate exception doesn't already exist
+  2. To add discreet handling
-    To add a specific behavior or information
+  3. To add a specific behavior or information

 Rob went into quite a few specifics on exactly how this information could be utilized which is in the slide decks that I will link to asap.